Power and limitations of distributed quantum state purification

 where $S(x) = \frac{1}{1 + e^{-ax}}$ is sigmoid function with positive real coefficient $a$.
 The first summation term $\sum_{\psi\in\cS} F(\psi,\sigma_\psi)$ corresponds to the first requirement.
 The second summation is the punishment term.
 When $F(\psi, \cN(\psi)) - F(\psi,\sigma_\psi)\ge0$, it implies the purified state has lower fidelity, then $S(F(\psi, \cN(\psi)) - F(\psi,\sigma_\psi)) \ge 1/2$.
 The more the fidelity drops, the greater the punishment will be.
 The penalty strength can be modified by tuning the parameter $a$.
 With the chosen ansatz and the cost function Eq.~\eqref{eq:cost_function}, we can execute the optimization algorithm to train the parameters.
 More algorithm details please refer to the Supplemental Material~\ref{app:VQA}.

-Here we conduct numerical experiments, via the QUAIRKIT platform~\cite{quairkit}, to show the effectiveness of the optimized purification protocol.
+Here we conduct numerical experiments~\cite{codes}, via the QUAIRKIT platform~\cite{quairkit}, to show the effectiveness of the optimized purification protocol.
 The numerical results are shown in FIG.~\ref{fig:purified_fidelity_local_Depo}.
 Specifically, we consider the pure state set containing 4 different states $\cS_d=\{\psi_{\frac{1}{\sqrt{2}}}, \psi_{\frac{1}{\sqrt{3}}}, \psi_{\frac{1}{\sqrt{4}}}, \psi_{\frac{1}{\sqrt{5}}}\}$, where $\ket{\psi_\alpha}=\alpha\ket{00}+\sqrt{1-\alpha^2}\ket{11}$.
 The noise model is bi-local depolarizing channel $\cN_{AB}^{\gamma, \gamma}$, with noise level varying $\gamma\in[0,0.4]$.
 From the proof of Theorem~\ref{theo:go_theorem_for_arbitrary_state}, the Phase 2 circuit shown in FIG.~\ref{fig:protocol_for_single_state} is a nontrivial purification protocol for the state in the form of $\ket{\psi_\alpha}$.
 Thus, the Phase 2 circuit can also non-trivially purify the set $\cS_d$.
 We compare the performance of the optimized protocol and the analytical protocol and find that the optimized protocol achieves higher fidelity.
-To benchmark the performance of the optimized purification protocol, we compare the fidelity achieved by the optimized purification protocol and the PPT bound.
-The PPT bound is calculated by the SDP shown in Supplemental Material~\ref{app:PPT_bound}.
+To benchmark the performance of the optimized purification protocol, we compare the fidelity achieved by the optimized purification protocol and the PPT bound, which is calculated by the SDP shown in Supplemental Material~\ref{app:PPT_bound}.
 Here, we fix the average success probability as 0.1.
 Note that the fidelity achieved by optimized purification is close to the PPT bound, implying the performance of the optimized purification is remarkable.
+For larger quantum noise level, the average fidelity becomes more complicated, and we include it in the Supplemental Material~\ref{app:lager_noise_level}.
+We also conduct more numerical experiments for better understanding (cf.~ Supplemental Material~\ref{app:more_experiments}).